How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 Getting from the parking to the volcano crater

-After parking your car, you still have to get to the top where the entrance of Mt Vesuvius crater site is located.
-As already mentioned, the entrance is located about 2 km (1.25 mi) uphill from the parking.
+After parking your car, you’ll still need to reach the entrance of the Mt.
+Vesuvius crater site, which is about 2 km (1.25 mi) uphill.

 Aerial view of the road to Mount Vesuvius and Bay of Naples in the distance